transdigiware/blockchain/glossary.md

 ## Network Monitor
 {: #glossary-network-monitor}
-The GUI dashboard the {{site.data.keyword.blockchainfull_notm}} Platform for Starter and Enterprise networks, which allows users to view and manage the blockchain network.
+The GUI dashboard the {{site.data.keyword.blockchainfull_notm}} Platform for Enterprise networks, which allows users to view and manage the blockchain network.

 ## Node
 {: #glossary-node}